 Major maritime projects represent some of the most complex acquisition programs undertaken.
 We have dedicated experts that are able to provide advice on complex project and program management, ideally suited to complex maritime acquisition and procurement projects.
 With in-depth experience in program architecture, project controls, earned value management, and engineering program management, we are ideally placed to ensure complex technical programs are organised for success.

 Maritime acquisition projects are multifaceted and require a broad knowledge base.
 Our team has a wealth of experience in assisting clients with maritime acquisition including the establishment of program architecture and contract development.
 Our local and international maritime acquisition experience allows us to determine suitable directions for market approaches and contract development through to respondent selection and contracting.
-Current clients include Australian Department of Defence and Australian Institute of Marine Science.
-Our team has experience working with maritime acquisition programs for a range of Australian and international defence departments, government agencies, scientific research organisations, and commercial fisheries organisations.
+Our team has experience working with maritime acquisition programs for a range of Australian and international defence departments and government agencies.

 The GCA team includes project management experts with proven skills in project and schedule control and earned value management.
-Our experience includes both complex defence projects as well as tightly-budgeted commercial programs.
+Our experience includes both complex defence projects.
 We offer our clients advice and services in risk management, project documentation and policy, change management, and project performance management.
-Our team includes personnel with experience in senior management roles responsible for program management, labour and resource management, engineering program management, and cost control and performance.
+Our team includes personnel with experience in senior management roles responsible for program management, labour and resource management, and engineering program management.

 Ensuring that consistent and detailed support is applied to both design and production aspects of a project is critical to the success of the project.
 We are proud of our design and engineering heritage at Gibbs & Cox, and in addition to our platform design capabilities, we have the skills and experience to take engineering design through to manufacturing and production.
 This includes work package generation, production support, development of production design documentation, configuration change management, publication of as-built drawings, and production technical liaison processes.